12jerek34jeremi/12jerek34jeremi/README.md

 <br/>

- I am a student of Computer Science (second year) at the Warsaw University of Technology at WEiTI (Faculty of Electronics and Information Technology).
+ I am a student of Computer Science at the Warsaw University of Technology at WEiTI (Faculty of Electronics and Information Technology).